Tie a Yellow Ribbon Round the Ole Oak Tree: Association with the People Power Revolution

 In the Philippines, the song was best known for its use in the return of exiled politician Benigno Aquino Jr. in 1983, when supporters tied yellow ribbons on trees in anticipation of his arrival.
 However, Aquino was assassinated at Manila International Airport.
 This sparked protests and the People Power three years later that led to the overthrow of President Ferdinand Marcos' regime, and the accession of his opponent, Aquino's widow Corazón.
 Yellow was also the campaign symbol of their son, Benigno Aquino III, who eventually became president in 2010 following his mother's death the previous year.

 Association with the 2014 Hong Kong protests

-During the 2014 Hong Kong Protests the song was performed by pro-democracy protestors and sympathetic street musicians as a reference to the yellow ribbons that had become a popular symbol of the movement on site (tied to street railings or trees) and on social media.
+During the 2014 Hong Kong Protests the song was performed by pro-democracy protesters and sympathetic street musicians as a reference to the yellow ribbons that had become a popular symbol of the movement on site (tied to street railings or trees) and on social media.
 Journalists covering the event described use of the tune as a protest song.